-SW2-1 through SW2-7 control slot delays for Slots 1-7.
-Set the switch OFF to enable the delay for the corresponding Slot.
+SW2-1 through SW2-7 set access speed for Slots 1-7.
+Set the switch OFF for slower access to the corresponding Slot.
 This is generally only needed for a small number of cards that are speed critical but not IIgs-aware.
 5.25" disk interface cards are covered by the CPS FOLLOW option (1-5) if they are in slots 4 to 7.